soniro/yahtzee-kata/README.md

 # yahtzee-kata

 This implementation of the yahtzee kata focus on using Java 8 features.

-I just implemented a method returning all possible yahtzee categories for a given roll.
+It provides a public class `Roll` having a method returning all possible categories for a specific roll.